In this post I’ll be reviewing the following social media tips for event planners:

 How Frequently Should you Post?

-Each social media platform has a different shelf life for your posts.
+Each platform has a different shelf life for your posts.
 For example, posts on Facebook will have a longer life than on Twitter, which is a shorter, quicker communication platform.
 The chart below provides a guide to the best ranges for increasing visibility of your content.

 It’s important to pay attention to these numbers for one reason; they essentially tell you the length of time your posts have to be discovered.
 The longer the shelf life the more time you have to potentially show up in someone’s newsfeed.
 But what does that look like on the top two recommended platforms for event planners?